 Finding Internships in Petroleum Engineering

 Petroleum engineering internships provide fantastic on-the-ground training that will give you insight into the oil industry.
-Once you’ve been accepted into a great petroleum engineering college, internships are something you should begin to plan for.
+Once you’ve been accepted into a great college, internships are something you should begin to plan for.

 Today, energy is a very important part of life.
 To make sure that sufficient energy levels are maintained in the future, there has to be a balance in how our surroundings is affected and supply that is reasonably priced for the public.
 Petroleum engineers study so that they can identify problems and find solutions that will ensure the future of energy resources.

 Students going into petroleum engineering, focus on math, chemistry and other scientific fields.
 Petroleum engineering coincides with other engineering fields and shares many of the same disciplines.
 When students graduate from top schools, they are able to assess possible energy reservoirs, supervise drilling projects, choose and execute recovery plans and plan above ground gathering and management facilities.

 The best way to break into the petroleum industry is through a comprehensive internship program.
 Internships offer hands-on training, that helps students develop their skills under the watchful eye and leadership of knowledgeable petroleum engineers in the field.
 All of the internships available are highly competitive.
 Therefore, students can expect to be paid anywhere from $15 to $20 per hour as an intern.